chirrag03/DS-Algo/Matrix/Longest Increasing Path.md

         return max;
     }

-    //To check if we can move onto this cell i.e. it is within the board premises as well as unvisited private boolean isSafe(int i, int j, int m , int n){
+    //To check if we can move onto this cell i.e. it is within the board premises private boolean isSafe(int i, int j, int m , int n){
         if(i >= 0 && i < m && j >= 0 && j < n){
             return true;